IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## Alphabet Soup

-Although most of the terms, abbreviations, and acronyms used in this document are reasonably well known, first-time readers may find this alphabet soup confusing.
-This section therefore attempts to provide a quick summary.
+Most of the terms, abbreviations, and acronyms used in this document are reasonably well known.
+Since some first-time readers may find this alphabet soup confusing, this section provides a quick summary.

 IAB: Internet Architecture Board (see {{RFC2026}}, {{RFC2850}}).